GoldenFighter/amplify-next-template/IMAGE_ANALYSIS_SETUP.md

 npx ampx sandbox
 ```

-This will deploy your Amplify backend with the new AI generation functions.
+This will deploy your Amplify backend with the Lambda function for image analysis.

 ### 2. Access the Image Analysis Page
 Navigate to `/image-analysis` in your application to use the interactive image analyzer.